rcastello/my-code/README.md

 python_course_dec2017 --> for developements concerning the exercises of the course

-machine_learning_EPFL --> for developement concerning ML projects at EPFL
+grid_gva              --> for developement concerning projects at GRID-GVA (http://www.grid.unep.ch)

 machine_learning_CERN --> for development concerning ML project at CERN